LukeEcomod/SOCFramework/README.md

 and how to call functions in R should be adequate.

-**NB:** If you are only interested the Yasso family of SOC models see their official [GitHub repository](https://github.com/YASSOmodel) for Yasso Fortran implementations, R interface and graphical user interface implementations.
+**NB:** If you are only interested the Yasso family of SOC models see their official [YASSOmodel repository](https://github.com/YASSOmodel) for Yasso Fortran implementations, R interface and graphical user interface implementations.

 ## Installation of necessary software